Sociology Optional Syllabus for UPSC | How to Prepare Sociology Optional for UPSC

 4. Caste conflicts.

-5. Ethnic conflicts, communalism, religious revivalism.
+5. Ethnic conflicts, communalism, and religious revivalism.

 6. Illiteracy and disparities in education.